 Learning will be supported through an online community of inquiry where you, peer students, tutors and invited contributors will engage in discussions, interactive debates, and online activities to explore and share key concepts, ideas, relevant topics and offer encouragement and support.
 Your participation in the online community each week is compulsory.
 The module will be delivered mostly online with opportunities for face-to-face sessions.
-Although key resources required for the delivery of the module will be available online, you are also expected to identify suitable resources in your workplace, libraries, and online, that are relevant to your assessed work.
+Although key resources required for the delivery of the module will be available online, you are also expected to identify suitable resources in your workplace, libraries, and online, that are relevant to your assessment work.

 For your assessment, you will develop an online portfolio of work.
 The portfolio evidence must meet the learning outcomes for the module.
 You will agree how you will meet the learning outcomes with your tutor, the evidence you will present for assessment, and how you will present the portfolio evidence.

 when you have successfully completed this module you will:

 to demonstrate that you have achieved the learning outcome you will:

 |1.||Have systematically explored the main features of your work role within your workplace.||1.1 Identify and explain the significant aspects of your work setting, including responsibilities, relationships and activities, constraints and influences and justify their importance.|

 |2.||Have worked with fellow students to develop an outline of the professional requirements including knowledge and skills for practitioners who work in the management of administration in education and training settings.||2.1 Identify the professional contexts and disciplinary areas relevant to your work in the management of administration by researching information sources and with reference to a threaded online discussion you have held with other students on your programme.|

 |3.||Have described your strengths and weaknesses in relation to your work role and professional requirements and have developed, agreed and justified your personal / professional development goals.||